Needle and syringe programmes: Needle disposal

-NSPs Do Not Increase Litter: Broad Arguments
+NSPs do not increase litter: broad arguments

 Activist groups claim there is no way to ensure SEP users will be properly disposed of.
-Peer reviewed studies suggest that there are less improperly disposed of syringes in cities with needle exchange programs than in cities without.
+Peer-reviewed studies suggest that there are less improperly disposed of syringes in cities with needle exchange programs than in cities without.
 Other studies of similar design find that syringe exchange program drop boxes were associated with an overall decrease of improper syringe disposal (over 98% decrease) and going further from said syringe exchange sites increases the amount of improperly disposed needles.
 Other ethnographic studies find evidence that criminal related drug possession laws further serve to increase improperly disposed of needles, and decreasing the severity of possession laws may positively impact proper syringe disposal, this corroborates the CDC's own guidelines on syringe disposal, which claim "Studies have found that syringe litter is more likely in areas without SSPs".

-NSPs Do Increase Litter: Broad Arguments
+NSPs do increase litter: broad arguments

 On the other hand, there is data to suggest SEPs do increase improper syringe disposal.
-Opposition groups contribute their own proof through photographic evidence of increased needle litter, additionally, opponents argue that programs which don't mandate a 1:1 needle exchange encourage the more convenient improper discarding of needles when the programs are not open or aren't accepting needle returns.
+Opposition groups contribute their own proof through photographic evidence of increased needle litter, additionally, opponents argue that programs which do not mandate a 1:1 needle exchange encourage the more convenient improper discarding of needles when the programs are not open or are not accepting needle returns.
 Additionally, many programs allow for unlimited access to needles, which opponents argue increases litter to a much higher degree on the basis of increasing total needles in circulation.
 Portland residents in areas where syringe acquisition is unlimited claim to be "drowning in needles" and picking up upwards of 100 per week.
 Opposition groups also argue government action in increasing the amount of syringe disposal boxes is slow.